Rony9699/Dorms-Registration-System/README.md

 # Dorms-Registration-System
-A JavaFX App to manage university dorms
+A JavaFX App to manage university dorms.

 This is a javafx fxml app, created in the context of a university project, the app is written in java applying the MVC design pattern, i used mysql as a DBMS, and the scenebuilder tool for the GUI.

 Functionality